 When you're hiding and unhiding rows and columns, you can make multiple selections before you use shortcuts.

 So for example, I can hide ever other column in this table.

-You can quickly unhide all rows and columns that are hidden by using control + A to select the entire worksheet, then using Control + Shift + 0, or Control + Shift + 9, or both.
+You can quickly unhide all rows and columns by using control + A to select the entire worksheet, and then using Control + Shift + 0, or Control + Shift + 9, or both.

-Also, remember that you can use Select Special to make more complicated selections.
+Also, remember that you can use Select Special to make more complicated selections before you hide.

-Finally, you can hide rows and columns to focus attention on just the work area.
+Finally, you can hide extra rows and columns to focus attention on just the work area.

 Then move one a couple cells down, select the row, then select all rows below, then hide.

-Now go the the last cell again, move a couple columns right, select the column, then all columns right, then hide.
+Now go the the last cell again, move a couple columns to the right.
+Then select the entire column, then all columns to the right, and then hide.

-To undo, just select the entire worksheet, then unhide rows and columns.
+To unhide all of these hidden rows and columns at once, select the entire worksheet, and then unhide rows and columns.

 Get over 200 Excel shortcuts for Windows and Mac in one handy PDF.